codio-templates/onboarding/.guides/content/Course-configuration-845f.md

 Creating new Courses are managed from the Courses section of the dashboard.

 ## Creating new courses
 You can create a new course by pressing the '+' button at the top of the page.
-Give the class a meaningful name and press create.
+Give the course a meaningful name and press create.

 Create a course called 'My First Course'.